 Getting into a financial mess can be stressful.
 One thing is true for financial hardships, it has a way of telling on every aspect of your life.
-Whether you are in a bad financial place as a result of student loans, mortgage, service bills that are past due, or you are drowning in credit card debt, it is only a matter of time before the creditors start to demand payment and you will need to see a consumer lawyer.
+Whether you are in a bad financial place as a result of service bills that are past due, or you are drowning in credit card debt, it is only a matter of time before the creditors start to demand payment and you will need to see a consumer lawyer.

 First the occasional phone calls, then the more frequent attempts by the debt collection officers.
 All these can put you under a significant amount of stress.
 In several cases, personal bankruptcies have been linked to the activities of debt collectors and other cases, debt collection efforts may lead to job loss, marital instabilities, and invasion of privacy.